Proptech in real estate has clearly been experiencing an upward trend over the last few years.

 Proptech for Real Estate Agents – 4 Proptech Startup Companies

-In this section, you will find my 5 picks of proptech startup companies for real estate agents of the total of 30 I could identify during my research.
+In this section, you will find my five picks of proptech startup companies for real estate agents of 30 I could identify during my research.

 Kiko is most suitable for real estate agents focused on property rentals.
 This proptech company was founded in 2019 and operates in the U.S. and Europe.